red-kite-solutions/stalker/docs/subscriptions.md

     rhs: 3
 ```

-### Custom Job Example
+#### Event Subscription Custom Job Example

-Launching a custom job from a Subscription is really similar to launching a built-in job.
+Launching a custom job from an event subscription is really similar to launching a built-in job.
 The syntax and the logic are the same.
 However, a custom job requires a `CustomJobName` parameter.
 Without it, Stalker has no way of knowing which `CustomJob` to start.
 The value of the `CustomJobName` parameter must match [the name of the job](./implementing-jobs.md#custom-jobs) to start.

 The other parameters will be provided as environment variables to the job.
 Therefore, they must respect some [naming rules](./implementing-jobs.md#custom-job-input).